Skarlso/blogsource/content/posts/2018-03-15-kubernetes-distributed-application.md

 curl -d '{"paths":[{"path":"unknown4456.jpg"}]}' http://127.0.0.1:8000/images/post
 ~~~

-Here, the client is a curl call.
-Normally, if the client would be a service, I would modify it that in case the new end-point throws a 404 it would try the old one first.
+Here, the client is curl.
+Normally, if the client would be a service, I would modify it that in case the new end-point throws a 404 it would try the old one next.

 For brevity, I'm not modifying NSQ and the others to handle bulk image processing.
 They will still receive it one - by - one.
-I'll leave that up to you to play with. ;)
+I'll leave that up to you as homework. ;)

 #### New Image

 To perform a rolling update, I must create a new image first from the receiver service.
-To do this, I'll create a new image with a new tag, denoting a version v1.1 for example.
+To do this, I'll create a new image with a new tag, denoting a version v1.1.

 ~~~bash
 docker build -t skarlso/kube-receiver-alpine:v1.1 .